geotools/geotools/docs/developer/conventions/refactor.rst

 Changing public API
 ^^^^^^^^^^^^^^^^^^^

-Before to refactor a method, make sure that it did not have public access in the previous Geotools release.
+Before to refactor a method, make sure that it did not have public access in the previous GeoTools release.

 * If it was public, then we need to go through a "deprecate, then remove" cycle.
 * If not was not public, go ahead with with the refactoring.